AnoopAlias/AUTOM8N/docs/ModSecurity.rst

 ModSecurity
 ============

-.. caution:: ModSecurity v3 Module is in early development and has known stability issues.
-Do NOT use in production

-.. note:: ModSecurity support is only available on CentOS7/CloudLinux7 and provided for testing purposes only
+.. note:: ModSecurity support is only available on CentOS7/CloudLinux7 and use ModSecurity V3 and LibModSecurity

 Install ModSecurity
 ---------------------